 We’re here to set the record straight: You don’t have to spend thousands of dollars or weeks of toil and sweat to make a home sale worth your while.
-With staging—and the help of a high-octane real estate agent you can get top dollar for your home without a huge investment.
+With staging—and the help of a high-octane real estate agent you can increase your home's value without a huge investment.

 Does it work?
 According to the National Association of Realtors, most agents say buyers will pay 1–5% more for a home that’s been staged.
 That’s a potential $2,000–10,000 added to the value of a $200,000 home!

-Want to make a few thousand bucks more on your home sale?
+Want to add a few thousand bucks to your home value?
 Give these options a whirl.
 Each of the following scenarios cost less than $300 and can be tackled in just a matter of days.

 Bob and Judy don’t have to worry about an outdated home.
 Judy’s a big HGTV fan and regularly works new design trends into her décor.
 But over the years, her decorating fervor has inspired a different paint color for every room, leaving their open floor plan feeling disjointed.

-All they need is a fresh coat of neutral paint to make their home feel light and airy again.
+All they need is a fresh coat of neutral paint to increase the home value and make their home feel light and airy.
 Bob and Judy don’t have a huge budget, so they decide to tackle the job themselves.
 They focus on the main living areas and find a bargain on paint and supplies at their local Habitat for Humanity ReStore.